bennapp/game/README.md

 ## Run
 `go run new_world.go` - flushes the db and regenerate the map

-`go run create_player.go` - get the Id of the player

 `go run coin.go` - spawns coin (optional)

 to run the debugger backend / terminal client:
 `go run terminal_client.go` - set the Id of player then run this

-or run the websockets server to send data to the front-end `go run websocket_server.go`
+or run the websockets server to communicate with the front-end `go run websocket_server.go`

 ## Tests